lindan1128/Awesome-Medical-Image-Analysis/README.md

 ## Performance Table

-For a fair comparison, the size of the input tensor is [1,3,128,128,128], the level of the network to defined as 5 (i.e., 32x) with the initial channel of 32, as level increases, the number of channels doubles.
+For a fair comparison, the size of the input tensor is [1,3,128,128,128], the total level of the network to defined as 5 (i.e., 32x) with the initial channel of 32, as level increases, the number of channels doubles.